stiliajohny/stiliajhony.github.io/content/posts/sockets-use-them-in-docker.md

 # What's next?

-The terminal is your oyster. you can run any ssh related command from inside the Docker container as soon as you have let the agent know of your private key, **in advance**.
+The terminal is your oyster.
+You can run any ssh related command from inside the Docker container as soon as you have let the agent know of your private key, **in advance**.